ahmetayrnc/live_record/README.md

 ## How to use

-1) Create an empty game object.
+1) Import the LiveRecord unity package.
-2) Add the LiveRecord script on top of the empty game object.
+2) Move the LiveRecord prefab to the scene.
 3) Configure the LiveRecord object by modifying the parameters.
     - **Image Count:** Number of images/frames stored in the memory.
     - **Scale Ratio:** The downscale ratio of the recorded frames.